apache/incubator-kie-kogito-runtimes/CONTRIBUTING.md

 ### Tests and Documentation

 Don't forget to include tests in your pull requests, and documentation (reference documentation, javadoc...).
-Guides and reference documentation should be submitted to the [Kogito Docs repository](https://github.com/kiegroup/kie-docs/tree/master-kogito).
+Guides and reference documentation should be submitted to the [Kogito Docs Repository](https://github.com/kiegroup/kie-docs/tree/master-kogito).
 If you are contributing a new feature, we strongly advise submitting an [Example](https://github.com/kiegroup/kogito-examples).

 ### Code Reviews and Continuous Integration

-All submissions, including submissions by project members, need to be reviewed by others before being merged.
+All submissions, including those by project members, need to be reviewed by others before being merged.
 Our CI, Jenkins, should successfully execute your PR, marking the GitHub check as green

 ## Feature Proposals